§ More information on this appalling death toll can be found on this page: etfl.htm .

 A special circumstance applies outside schools where experience has shown that there are specific dangers which are best mitigated by part-time 20mph speed limits.
 It is not just that children often run out into the road from between parked cars but also that they are so small that drivers are unable to see them until it is too late.
 However, it is only reasonable to expect motorists to respect these part-time 20mph limits if they are restricted to when the children are actually going to / from school.
 Effectively this means mean 30-40 minutes, twice a day -- and not at all at weekends or during school holidays.

-If politicans were really interested on the health & well being of our children...As an aside if the government was really really interested on the health & well being of our children then they should also be dealing with air pollution - electric street transports are well proven mature technologies which do not create air pollution within their local environments (ie: urban streets) but of course their introduction will require upfront investment and almost certainly would lead to less traffic on our roads (hence reduced tax income from motor fuel taxes)... does the government not realise that the exhaust fumes from heavy duty diesel engines - such as are found on dirty disease diesel ('diseasal') buses & lorries - are especially implicated, and has it not also considered how much extra it is spending in the form of NHS healthcare expenses for children with pollution-related breathing and lung disorders???
-In Britain more people die from pollution related illnesses than road traffic accidents - more details are on a small popup page which can be reached by clicking here.
+If politicans were really interested on the health & well being of our children...As an aside if the government was really really interested on the health & well being of our children then they should also be dealing with air pollution - electric street transports are well proven mature technologies which do not create air pollution within their local environments (ie: urban streets) but of course their introduction will require upfront investment and almost certainly would lead to less traffic on our roads (hence reduced tax income from motor fuel taxes)... does the government not realise that the exhaust fumes from heavy duty diesel engines - such as are found on dirty disease diesel ('diseasal') buses and lorries - are especially implicated, and has it not also considered how much extra it is spending in the form of NHS healthcare expenses when caring for children with pollution-related breathing and lung diseases???
+In Britain more people die from pollution related illnesses than road traffic accidents - more information about this can be found on a small popup page which can be reached by clicking here .